Cooking with Cannabis

 DECARBOXYLATE!

-The number one mistake that’s made when cooking with flower is improperly or forgetting to decarboxylate your cannabis.
-If you want more intense and enhanced effects, decarboxylating is a must and your best option.
-The process of decarboxylating involves heating the cannabis flower which activates the CBD and THC.
-Activation for CBD and THC occurs between 240–295°F (115–146°C) and takes 30-60 minutes at this temperature.
-Opinions differ on the exact temperature within this range but all agree going over 300°F (150°C) can be detrimental.
+TThe number one mistake that’s frequently made when cooking with cannabis flower is improperly decarboxylating it or, even worse, forgetting to carry out this essential step altogether.
+If you truly want more intense and enhanced effects from your edibles, then decarboxylation is a necessary process and undoubtedly your best option.
+The process of decarboxylating involves carefully heating the cannabis flower, which serves to activate the beneficial compounds CBD and THC.
+Activation for these compounds occurs within a precise range of temperatures between 240–295°F (115–146°C) and typically takes anywhere from 30 to 60 minutes when maintained at this temperature.
+While opinions vary on the exact temperature within this specified range, there is a general consensus that exceeding 300°F (150°C) can be detrimental to the quality and effectiveness of the cannabis.

 CONSIDER INFUSION OPTIONS

-After successfully decarboxylating your product, the next step is creating your infusion.
-Using a substance that is fat-based (ie. butter) to extract CBD and THC is one of your best options, especially when mixing with food.
+After successfully decarboxylating your product, the next important step in the process is creating your infusion.
+Using a substance that is fat-based, such as butter or coconut oil, to extract the beneficial compounds like CBD and THC is one of your best options, especially when it comes to mixing with food for enhanced flavour and potency.

 GET COOKING